bcgov/DBC-APIM/api-specs/geocoder/glossary.md

 <a name="minDegree">minDegree</a> | The maximum degree an intersection can have to be included in results.
 A four-way stop has a degree of 4.
 <a name="minScore">minScore</a> | The minimum score an address match must have before it is included in the results.
 Scores range between 0 and 100 inclusive.
 The default is 0.
 <a name="narrativeLocation">narrativeLocation</a> | Turn-by-turn directions to the site.
 A narrative typically starts at the closest known, named physical feature to the site as in the following:<br>From Tlell, travel north on highway 16 till you see a big golden spruce tree on your left, hike west for about one kilometre.
+<a name="occupantAliasAddress">occupantAliasAddress</a> | Address for display purposes.
+Useful when you want an occupant to display a recognizable localityName instead of the municipally-correct one (e.g., Brentwood Bay instead Central Saanich).
+<a name="occupantID">occupantID</a> | Unique id assigned to occupant
+<a name="occupantName">occupantName</a> |
 <a name="outputFormat">outputFormat</a> | Format of request results.
 Allowed values are xhtml, kml, csv, shpz, geojson, geojsonp, gml
 <a name="outputSRS">outputSRS</a> | The EPSG code of the spatial reference system used to state the coordination location of a named feature.
 It is ignored if KML output is specified since KML only supports 4326 (WGS84).
 Allowed values are:<br>3005: BC Albers<br>4326: WGS 84 (default)<br>26907-26911: NAD83/UTM Zones 7N through 11N<br>32607-32611: WGS84/UTM Zones 7N through 11N<br>26707-26711: NAD27/UTM Zones 7N through 11N
 <a name="parcelPoint">parcelPoint</a> | A point representing a position known to be within the boundaries of a land parcel, usually the parcel centroid.